 - Select Input Table as the batch parameter and click Next.

 - For the Batch Input Table parameter, browse to and select any dataset which should have the new field added.

 - Enter the new field name, type, and any other desired parameter settings.

 Dynamic output naming

-Another important difference between the normal version and the batch version of a tool is the critical use of the %Name% variable.
-This variable allows you to dynamically name the outputs of the batch tool using the values in the batch parameter.
-The %Name% variable is defined in the batch model tool using in-line variable substitution.
-The variable is replaced by the value in the batch parameter during each iteration.
+The %Name% variable is replaced by the value in the batch parameter during each iteration.
 If the value in the batch parameter contains spaces or special characters, they are replaced with an underscore.
 If the value is a path to a dataset, only the dataset name is used.

-If you do not use the %Name% variable in the output data path, the same path is used for each iteration, and each iteration overwrites the output of the previous iteration.
+If you do not use the %Name% variable in the output dataset path, the same dataset path will be used for each iteration, resulting in each iteration overwriting the output of the previous iteration.
 This does not apply to tools that update or modify the input dataset.

 For example, if a batch tool's output is set to %Name%_stats, and the Batch Input Table parameter contains tables named City, County, and State, the batch tool will create three outputs, each named after one of the inputs: City_stats, County_stats, and State_stats.

-The following additional variables may be useful in dynamically specifying a parameter value and can be used similarly to the %Name% variable:
+The following additional variables may be useful in dynamically specifying a parameter value.
+They can be used similarly to the %Name% variable.